illyfrancis/scribble/docs/draft.md

 6. The existing Withholding Agent indicator on an ActionWorld R/P will be part of the AW cash transaction data sent to the RTCR.
 7. MFPS will have created a new FX Y/N indicator as part of the F/X Away process.

-In addition to the assumptions from the BRD, this document makes the the following design assumptions and observations.
+In addition to the assumptions from the BRD, this document makes the following design assumptions and observations.

 #### Transaction information